HugoRCD/nuxt-visitors/README.md

 - 🧹 Auto cleanup on unmount
 - 🌐 Leverages [Nitro WebSocket](https://nitro.unjs.io/guide/websocket) with Pub/Sub

+> **New (Experimental):** Anonymous tracking of visitors' locations!
+>
+> When enabled, the module tracks visitor locations.
+The `useVisitors` composable will additionally provide:
+> - A `locations` array: lists locations of all visitors.
+> - A `myLocation` object: contains the specific geolocation data for the current visitor.
+>
+> **Note:** This feature is experimental and may be subject to future changes.

 ## Installation

 Install the module to your Nuxt application with one command: